-This is easily the most creative, most delicious, and most memorable chips and guac we’ve had in this city.
+One of the most creative, most delicious, and most memorable chips and guac situations we’ve had in this city.
 The “Masa Crisps” (chips) taste amazingly fresh, and have a subtle sweetness to them.
 The guacamole is a bit different than you’re used to, almost like a chunky avocado salad with pistachios, corn, onions, peppers, and cilantro in the mix.

-Normally we wouldn’t give salsa it’s own spot on the Food Rundown, but since pretty much every salsa we had here was incredible, it earned it’s own space.
-The smoked cashew salsa particularly memorable – it’s creamy, sweet, and smoky.
-Definitely order that one.
+Normally we wouldn’t give salsa it’s own spot on the Food Rundown (salsa deserves it’s own damn website), but since pretty every salsa here is incredible, it earned it’s own space.
+The smoked cashew salsa particularly memorable – it’s creamy, sweet, smoky and addicting.

 A beautiful plate of fresh white fish, decorated with pickled peaches, tomato water, and the key ingredient that gives the fish a little extra kick – mole poblano oil.

 One of the dishes that’s been on the menu since the beginning, the lamb tartare is amazing.
 It’s broken down into a thin, silky smooth consistency with a subtly peppery flavor, without tasting too meaty.
 We always consider ordering two of these.